ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 Racon will take about 30 minutes to finish correcting our assembly.
 We might not have enough time to finish the racon program.
 That is alright.
 We have also provided pre-computed output (corrected draft assembly) at /blue/general_workshop/share/Suwanee2/Polishing.

-# Assemblely polishing using Pilon
+# Assemblly polishing using Pilon
 [Pilon](https://github.com/broadinstitute/pilon/wiki) is a software aims to automatically improve draft assembly.
 Pilon requires two inputs: a FASTA file of assembly and BAM file of Illumina reads aligned to the assembly.
 Pilon identifies inconsistencies between the assembly and reads.
 Pilon aims to improve the input assembly including: 1) Single base differences, 2) Small indels, 3) Larger indel or block substitution events, 4) Gap filling, and 5) Identification of local misassemblies.
 Outputs from Pilon tool are: a FASTA file of improved assembly and optional VCF file to visulaize the discrepancy between FASTA file of assembly and Illumina reads.

-## Polishing Racon-correcred assembly using Pilon
+## Polishing Racon-corrected assembly using Pilon
 Three major steps are involved:
 1. Align Illumina reads to Racon-correcred assembly using BWA
-2. Covert SAM file to BAM file and sort the bam file based on reads position in the Racon assembly
+2. Convert SAM file to BAM file and sort the bam file based on reads position in the Racon assembly
 3. Correcting assembly using Pilon using sorted BAM file consisting of Illumina paired-end alignments, aligned to the Racon-corrected assembly.

 ### Run Pilon